UK Independent Finance Intelligence · Est. 2024

 What is Intelligent Octopus Go?

 Intelligent Octopus Go is a smart tariff that works with compatible EVs and home chargers to automatically schedule charging during the cheapest grid periods.
 It uses half-hourly pricing data and communicates with your car or charger to start and stop charging when prices are lowest.
 Compatible vehicles include Tesla, Volkswagen Group cars, BMW, and others.
-It offers the lowest effective charging cost available in the UK.
+It typically offers the lowest effective charging cost available in the UK, though specific rates vary by DNO region and change with wholesale prices.

 Do you need a smart charger for an EV tariff?

-Not for all EV tariffs — standard time-of-use tariffs (like Octopus Go) just require you to plug in before the cheap rate starts and set your car to charge from midnight.
+Not for all EV tariffs.
+Standard time-of-use tariffs like Octopus Go just require you to plug in before the cheap rate starts and set your car to charge during the off-peak window.
 Smart tariffs like Intelligent Octopus Go require a compatible smart charger or a connected car.
 Ohme and Hypervolt chargers both integrate natively with Octopus Energy.

 What about solar and EV charging together?